-Airlines in general share similar tactics for workforce management through offering fringe benefits.
+Airlines, in general, share similar tactics for workforce management by offering fringe benefits.
 The industry has determined that it can fill empty seats with their own employees (or their family members) and in this way, they enhance the employee’s experience when there is no way of monetizing that passenger seat.
-Employees in most airlines have the benefit to fly stand-by on any airplane with available seats as long as they are flying through internal company routes.
+Employees in most airlines have the benefit to fly standby on an airplane with available seats as long as they are flying through internal company routes.
 Some companies even extend this benefit across airline alliances and partnerships which maximize the benefit of the employee, given them the ability to expand the route selection across the partnerships their employer has established.
-These types of fringe benefits are very useful to retain personnel that deals directly with the customer.
+These types of fringe benefits are very useful to retain personnel that deal directly with the customer.
 Chances are that if a customer is dealing with issues pertaining to their travel, they will most like take out their frustration on the airline employees.
 Airlines provide this great benefit to the employee with the thought that it will supersede the will to behave inadequately towards a customer.

 Managing the Customer

 VivaColombia managers its customers through their online platform.
 Part of the business model has been built in a way that the online platform of the company is the one that faces the customer on most occasions.
 Their website is very similar to those of low-cost airlines (i.e. Spirit Air, Ryan Air) which have a very distinct feel from the major airlines (i.e. United Airlines, Delta Airlines, American Airlines).
 The website layout has been designed to be transparent about their pricing and charges that customers can expect.
 In this aspect, VivaColombia does a good job, but it seems that they completely forget about the customers that don’t read and the ones that are unable to understand the company’s value offering.
 This is evident when customer satisfaction surveys state that 20% of its customers will not fly again with VivaColombia.